 IF you like what you read be sure to check out more SportsbyFry articles by hitting this link.
 Make sure you keep up to date with the latest NBA articles and follow my fan pages on Facebook, Twitter and Instagram to never miss a minute of the action!

-DEMAR finished the 131-127 overtime win against Milwaukee with a career best (and new franchise high) 52 points as Toronto won their 12th straight game at the Air Canada Centre.
+DEMAR finished the 131-127 overtime win against Milwaukee with a career-best (and new franchise record) 52 points as Toronto won their 12th straight game at the Air Canada Centre.
 He became the first player to score 50+ on New Year’s Day, much to the delight of the 19,800+ in attendance (including yours truly).
 There have been signs that an outburst like this was possible from DeRozan, who less than two weeks ago against Philly hit a career-high six 3’s in his 45 point game.

-THAT ability to shoot the three consistently might just see DeRozan take the next step to becoming a true superstar of the league.
+THAT ability to shoot the three consistently might just see DeRozan take the next step to become a true superstar of the league.
 He is 20-38 from deep in his last seven games, which is the most three’s he has both made and attempted throughout any seven-game stretch of his career.
-A 28.8% shooter from deep through his 630 NBA games so far, DeRozan has never been an elite marksman, but he is re-writing his narrative in 2017-18 so far.
+A 28.8% shooter from deep through his 630 NBA games so far, DeRozan has never been an elite marksman, but he is re-writing his narrative in the 2017-18 so far.

 Image from sportsnet.ca

 THE Raptors are benefiting from DeRozan’s efficiency from 3-point land as well.
-Off to the fastest start in franchise history through 35 games (25-10) they currently own the fourth best record in the league behind Boston, Houston and Golden State.
+Off to the fastest start in franchise history through 35 games (25-10) they currently own the fourth-best record in the league behind Boston, Houston and Golden State.
 Their offense is clicking on all cylinders led by their All-Star duo in DeRozan and Lowry, who are well supported by the rest of their squad.
-That balanced level of production has not only helped them offensively but defensively as well as Toronto has become a top-six team in efficiency on both sides of the ball.
+That balanced level of production has not only helped them offensively but defensively as well as Toronto has become a top-six team inefficiency on both sides of the ball.

 THE debate over DeMar DeRozan as the greatest Toronto Raptor ever is gaining steam this season as the team continues to improve, after seemingly peaking in the last few seasons.
 Maybe this is the year they finally break through and make the NBA Finals and if they do then it will be largely because of DeMar’s play.
 There’s still a long way to go but there are promising signs north of the border early in 2018.